10th Guards Airborne Division: History

 On the same day, the division replaced the 73rd Rifle Division in another position, which it defended until 25 March.
 After repulsing German counterattacks, the division went on the offensive on 29 March.
 Breaking through German defences, the division pursued the German troops into Austria.
 On 4 April, the division was on the Hungarian-Yugoslav border at Križevci.
 On 7 April, it entered Austrian territory and was in the area of Feringa on the next day.
 On 19 April, it took positions in Raabau, which it held to 8 May.
 On 9 May, the division entered Graz, where it ended the war.
 In June and July, the division marched back through Alba Iulia, Tulcea to the Soviet Union, where it became the 126th Guards Rifle Division on 20 December.
 It was part of the 6th Guards Rifle Corps of the 57th Army in the Southern Group of Forces.
 It was stationed in Buda.
-The division was disbanded on 30 November 1946.
+After briefly becoming part of 9th Mechanised Army (after 57th Army was reorganised within the Southern Group of Forces, the division was disbanded on 30 November 1946.